American Tort Reform Association

 The American Tort Reform Association (ATRA) is a nonprofit, nonpartisan organization dedicated to reforming the civil justice system and advocating for tort reform.
 It was founded in 1986 by the American Council of Engineering Companies and was joined shortly thereafter by the American Medical Association.

+Issues

 ATRA's members are largely Fortune 500 companies.
 Although sponsored by major industries, ATRA has worked hard to present a dramatically different public image of itself, claiming to represent small businesses and average citizens.

 The ATRA supports an agenda to increase public awareness of, and suggest changes in, the manner in which tort litigation is conducted in the United States.
 Some of these proposed changes would effectively limit the ability of tort plaintiffs to recover against tortfeasors.
 Examples include: